Betty987/Task2/README.md

 A customized form of imitation learning was employed to allow the agent to learn from human demonstrations.
 This approach utilized the Dueling DQN framework and innovated the experience sampling and reward assignment to make the learning process more effective.

 ### 5. Hyperparameter Optimization
-We selected specific hyperparameters such as a learning rate of 0.0001 and used the Adam optimizer to refine the model's performance.
-Hyperparameters were adjusted based on intuitive experimentation, considering the compute time available for training.
+Specific hyperparameters such as a learning rate of 0.0001 and Adam optimizer was used to refine the model's performance.

 ## Dataset